daniel-molina/visualequation/doc/UI.md

 Not to confuse "saved equations" with "exported equations".
 Exported equations are equations that can be accessed outside Visual Equation.
-Current formats to export equations are PNG, EPS, SVG and PDF.
-It is worth mentioning that it is possible to recover equations for further edition from exported PNGs and PDFs.
+Current formats to export equations are PNG, EPS, SVG and PDF (it is worth mentioning that it is possible to recover equations for further edition from exported PNGs and PDFs).
 On the contrary, saved equations are inside a database which only Visual Equation is intended to use.

+There are a lot of different commands to save equations.

 ##### save_as (SHIFT-C-s)
 This is desktop-like operation but it is placed in this section to help the